SeldonIO/alibi/CONTRIBUTING.md

     - ``'use_proba'`` : ``bool`` - whether to sample according to the words similarity.
 ```

-- Attributes are commented inline to avoid duplication:
+- Attributes are commented inline to avoid duplication.
 ```
 class ReplayBuffer:
     """